Carlos Slim Center for Health Research

 • In the field of kidney disease, SIGMA revolutionized our understanding of Mucin 1 kidney disease (MKD)—a rare disorder with no known cure that ultimately requires dialysis or kidney transplantation.
 SIGMA researchers not only elucidated the genetic mutation and mechanism causing the disease, but also rapidly advanced promising new therapeutic leads along a preclinical development pipeline.
 Additionally, they laid the groundwork for a gene therapy that could definitively cure this disease.

 These critical findings are the outcome of years of work by SIGMA scientists.
-The initiative—which began as SIGMA 1—entered, in 2019, the most recent SIGMA 4 phase, which builds upon SIGMA’s successes in tackling MKD and redoubles efforts to develop effective treatments and cures for the disease.
+SIGMA is currently focused on tackling MKD and redoubles efforts to develop effective treatments and cures for the disease.